 What is MPHA?

-MPHA is an interdisciplinary society of health professionals and other citizens who are concerned about problems and issues affecting public health in Michigan.
-People from all walks of life share these concerns and are welcomed as members.
+MPHA is the state affiliate for the American Public Health Association and has been advocating for public health since 1919.
+It is an interdisciplinary society of health professionals and other citizens who are concerned about problems and issues affecting public health in Michigan.
+People from diverse backgrounds and professions share these concerns and are welcomed as members.

 What is the purpose of MPHA?